 Here are some questions you should ask when you’re looking for a good therapist:

 - Do they have experience treating what you’re experiencing?

 - How do they do their treatment (which varies by therapist)?

 - Do they have a current license in your state?

 - Do you trust and connect with the therapist (if not, find another one)?

 Keeping the memories alive

 Ways to honor your loved one’s memory are endless.
-They include planting a memorial garden or tree, volunteering at your loved one’s favorite charity, creating a scrapbook with favorite pictures and quotes by them, and more.
+They include planting a memorial garden or tree, volunteering at your loved one’s favorite charity (or collecting donations for it), naming a baby after the loved one, creating a scrapbook with favorite pictures and quotes by them, and more.

 Spending time with others to tell fun-loving stories can also make you smile, laugh — and, hopefully, heal your heart.